BRAIN-TO/GIRFReco.jl/README.md

 # MRIRecipes.jl

-Recipes for image reconstructon using the MRIReco.jl package.
+Recipes for image reconstruction using the MRIReco.jl package.

 Includes a working example for spiral reconstruction with GIRF correction and a Cartesian reconstruction example for sensitivity and off-resonance map calculation.